-Commercial dispute costs and Force Majeure Recovery (in thousands of dollars) 2021 2020 Force majeure and commercial dispute (recovery) (12,000) - Commercial dispute costs 1,764 2,320 Total commercial costs and Force Majeure recovery (10,236) 2,320
+Commercial dispute costs and Force Majeure Recovery (in thousands of dollars) 2022 2021 Force majeure and commercial dispute (recovery) (5,000) (12,000) Commercial dispute costs 4,109 1,764 Total commercial costs and Force Majeure recovery (891) (10,236)

-The Balancing Pool reached a settlement with a counterparty and recovered \$12 million in 2021 related to a force majeure event and other commercial matters.
+The Balancing Pool reached a settlement with a counterparty and reversed \$5 million in previously accrued legal fees, related to a historical force majeure event.

-Commercial dispute costs of \$1.8 million for 2021 represent legal and consulting expenditures related to disputed force majeure claims from prior years as well as other PPA-related commercial disputes and the Sundance A decommissioning application before the AUC.
+Commercial dispute costs of \$4.1 million for 2022 represent legal and consulting expenditures related to PPA-related commercial disputes, the Sundance A decommissioning application and other legal matters.